 Aravind joined Watsi on December 21st, 2013.
 18 other people also joined Watsi on that day!
-Aravind's most recent donation supported Kay, a 34-year-old woman from Thailand, to fund treatment for her ureter stones.
+Aravind's most recent donation supported Men, a 15-year-old student from Cambodia, to fund mobility-restoring surgery following a motorbike accident.

 Kay is a 34-year-old woman who lives with her husband and two sons in a village on the Thai-Burma border.
 Her husband is a day labourer at a construction site, while both of her children are students.
 Kay used to work in a factory but stopped last year when her health deteriorated.
 Kay remembers first feeling the pain she has in her abdomen in April of 2014, a month after she gave birth to her second son.
 Five years later, the pain in the left side of her abdomen returned.
 Kay also could not eat or drink anything, and vomited every time she tried to eat.
 At the hospital, she was given medication and was instructed to take it regularly.
 Though Kay felt better at a follow-up appointment, some of her symptoms were still persistent, so the medic referred her to Mae Sot Hospital (MSH) for further investigation.
 At that hospital, Kay received an ultrasound, blood test and urine test, and the results revealed that she had stones in her left ureter.
 The doctor recommended that she undergo laser treatment to breakup these stones and treat the pain she has been experiencing.
 Our medical partner, Burma Children Medical Fund, is helping Kay receive treatment.
 On March 2nd, she is scheduled to undergo a shockwave lithotripsy treatment at our medical partner's care center.
 This procedure will cost $1,500, and she and her family need help raising money.
 Kay shared, “I really want to recover.
 I cannot work at the factory [because of my condition] but I want to earn money.
 In the future, if I recover, I want to open a small shop to sell dry goods.”